Health Topics

 If a drug test result is negative, it means that either:

-- The drugs that were tested were not found in the sample.
+- The drugs that were tested were not found in your sample.

-- A very small amount of drugs were found, but not enough to be a positive test result for drugs.
+- A very small amount of drugs was found, but not enough to count as a positive test result for drugs.

 Learn more about laboratory tests, reference ranges, and understanding results.